eddast/T-542-HGOP/assignments/day02/answers.md

 A *Virtual Machine* is a software that emulates the behaviour of another computer in it's entirety, e.g. software providing full functionality of another physical computer running on your computer.

 A *Docker container* however is an executable of a runnable Docker image, i.e. it is a software that bundles up application code and dependencies so the application runs across computer environments but does not provide full functionality of a computer, only of the application itself.
+Main difference between containers and virtual machines is that containers virtualize the operating system instead of hardware, making them more portable and efficient.

-A *Docker Image* is a completely built application with required dependencies and is built from the instructions for a complete and executable version of an application.
+A *Docker Image* is a lightweight, stand-alone completely built application with all required dependencies and is built from the instructions for a complete and executable version of an application.
+The image includes the code, runtime, system tools, system libraries as well as all settings of the application.
 The image is then used to execute code in a Docker container.

 ## Web API?
 A programmable interface that can be interacted with over a network to retrieve data, manipulate data or achieve some sort of desired functionality.
 The communication with web APIs are conducted via HTTP.